Diggie-Bro/Frog-prototype-CommandCode/src/froglang/command-code/command-code.md

-# About Parser directory
+# About CommandCode directory
 Development Leader: [@RedoC][link]
 <br>
-This directory is the parser of Froglang, and it will be used to make bytecode.
+This directory is the command code converter of Froglang, and it will be used to make command code.
 **If you have a question, then mention @RedoC, please.**

 [link]: https://github.com/RedoC-github